 Our growth strategy contemplates acquisitions.
 The rate and extent to which appropriate acquisition opportunities are available and to which acquired businesses are effectively integrated, and anticipated synergies or cost savings are achieved, can affect our operations and results.
-During the first six months of 2007, we invested approximately \$418 million in acquisitions across our businesses, including debt assumed (approximately \$48 million), and recorded the excess of the purchase price over the estimated fair value of the assets acquired as an increase in goodwill.
-As a result of acquisition activity and the finalization of purchase accounting, goodwill has increased approximately \$464 million in the first six months of 2007.
+During the first nine months of 2007, we invested approximately \$1.9 billion in acquisitions across our businesses, including debt assumed (approximately \$300 million), and recorded the excess of the purchase price over the estimated fair value of the assets acquired as an increase in goodwill.
+As a result of acquisition activity, the finalization of purchase accounting, and foreign currency translation, goodwill has increased approximately \$1.7 billion in the first nine months of 2007.

-On July 2, 2007, we closed on the previously announced acquisition of Initial Electronic Security Group (IESG), a division of Rentokil Initial, plc, with the exception of the French operations, which are pending regulatory review.
+On July 2, 2007, we closed on the previously announced acquisition of Initial Electronic Security Group (IESG), a division of Rentokil Initial, plc, with the exception of the French operations, which still require regulatory approval.
 The purchase price of the acquired portion was approximately \$1.1 billion.
 The acquisition of IESG is expected to enhance UTC Fire & Security's scale and capability in the electronic security business in key markets where we have a significant presence.
 IESG sells integrated security systems, intrusion detection, closed circuit television, access control and security software.
-It is headquartered in the United Kingdom, with operations in the Netherlands, France and the United States, and had sales of approximately \$580 million in 2006.
+It is headquartered in the United Kingdom, with operations in the United Kingdom, the Netherlands, and the United States, and had sales of approximately \$480 million in 2006.
 As part of the integration of IESG into UTC Fire & Security, restructuring actions will be conducted to achieve operational synergies where possible, including the closure of certain facilities.
-Approximately \$30 million of savings is anticipated from approximately \$55 million of related restructuring charges, of which a portion will be treated under purchase accounting.
+Approximately \$30 million of annual savings is anticipated from approximately \$55 million of related restructuring charges, of which a portion will be treated under purchase accounting.

+In August we acquired Marioff Corporation, Oy (Marioff) for approximately \$348 million.
+Marioff, headquartered in Finland, is a global provider of water mist suppression systems for land and marine applications.
 We also intend to divest UTC Fire & Security's manned guarding businesses in Australia, New Zealand and the United Kingdom.
 The combined revenues of these guarding businesses are approximately \$600 million annually.
-The acquisition of IESG, coupled with the divestiture of these low-technology manned guarding businesses, is intended to assist in the transition of UTC Fire & Security's portfolio towards higher margin and growth opportunities.
+The acquisitions of IESG and Marioff, coupled with the divestiture of these low-technology manned guarding businesses, is intended to assist in the transition of UTC Fire & Security's portfolio towards higher margin and growth opportunities.

-We continue to expect to invest approximately \$2 billion in acquisitions for 2007, including those announced during the first half of 2007, although this will depend upon the timing and availability of acquisition opportunities.
+We expect to invest approximately \$2 billion in acquisitions for 2007, including those announced during the first nine months of 2007, although the level of acquisition activity depends upon the timing and availability of acquisition opportunities.